-Norwegian actor and researcher Per Bogstad Gulliksen has been responsible for leading the workshops in the Viewpoints method for actors.
-He received his education from both the Arts Educational School in London and KHIO in Oslo.
+We are delighted to have hired Norwegian actor and researcher Per Bogstad Gulliksen to lead the workshops in the Viewpoints method for actors.
+This will be our main contribution to the Perifeeria project.
+Per received his education from both the Arts Educational School in London and KHIO in Oslo.
 His credits include work at the National Theatre of Norway.
-Per has an extensive and varied background from theatre traditions like big stage musicals to independent productions.
+Per has an extensive and varied background from big stage musicals to independent theatre productions.

 This technique focuses on ways to approach dramatic composition.
 The Viewpoints themselves were originally conceived by choreographer Mary Overlie, who had been strongly influenced by the Judson Church Group (including such innovators in dance and music as Robert Dunn, David Gordon, Yvonne Rainier, Meredith Monk, and John Cage).
 Originally, Overlie had only created six viewpoints (Space, Shape, Time, Emotion, Movement, and Story).
 But upon meeting Mary Overlie at New York University in 1979, Anne Bogart (and later Tina Landau) were inspired to expand these six Viewpoints dancers and choreographers into nine viewpoints for actors and theatre practitioners.